Tips to help you this tax time

 A good record keeping system will help you manage your tax and super obligations all year round.
 This will make it easier to report and lodge your tax return on time.

-You can use the ATO’s record keeping evaluation tool to help you make improvements and make next tax time even easier.
-Use the tool by visiting the record keeping evaluation tool page.
+You can use the ATO’s record keeping evaluation tool to help you make improvements and make tax time even easier.
+Use the tool by visiting Record keeping evaluation tool.

 The right digital tools can also help you perform daily business activities easily and securely.
-Make sure you’ve set up myID (formerly myGovID) and Relationship Authorisation Manager (RAM) to access the ATO’s online services, including Online services for business which allow you to manage your business reporting and transactions in one place.
+Make sure you’ve set up myID and Relationship Authorisation Manager (RAM) to access the ATO’s online services, including Online services for business which allows you to manage your business reporting and transactions in one place.

-For more information, visit the businesses and organisations online services page.
+For more information, visit Businesses and organisations online services.

 Essentials to strengthen your small business

-Essentials to strengthen your small business have courses specifically designed for small business needs.
+Essentials to strengthen your small business has courses specifically designed for small business needs.
 Course information is targeted, up-to-date and interactive.

-For more information, visit the essentials to strengthen your small business page.
+For more information, check out Essentials to strengthen your small business.

 Download the ATO app and use Digital ID